dbierer/php-class-notes/php-iii-may-2019.md

 * A: This is created by Jenkins using the `Version Number` plugin

 ## Lab Notes
+NOTE: whenever you see `/path/to/source` in these notes, in the VM it's `/home/vagrant/Zend/workspaces/DefaultWorkspace`
 * Phing Lab
   * Phing Prerequisites Lab: Part 1
   * How to confirm the group membership of the user `deploy`: